mikaelvincent/intrinsic-rl/README.md

 ## Citation / Use

-This is a research scaffold intended for experiments and comparisons across intrinsic-motivation methods.
-See the dev spec for design choices and sprint plan: `devspec/dev_spec_and_plan.md`.
+This research scaffold supports experiments and comparisons across intrinsic-motivation methods.
+Contributions and extensions are welcome via issues or pull requests.